Former Illini Players Getting Paid For Bobbleheads

 The bobbleheads immortalize all five starters from 2005's Final Four team in plastic figurine 1,000 fans will receive the Deron Williams doll on Wednesday.
 After that, Williams bobbleheads will be available for sale to the public.

 The figurines of Roger Powell Jr., James Augustine, Luther Head and Dee Brown are already on sale.

 Assistant Athletics Director Marty Kaufmann oversaw the bobblehead promotion.
 He said the former student-athletes will profit from the use of their likenesses.

 Kaufmann says each of the former players have their own agreement with the university. "$2500 for up to the first thousand sold, whether they sell or not", said Kaufmann.
 "After that point there is a revenue share.
 They get $2 each per unit.
 I think we each get $1.50 per unit."

 Some may be surprised to learn that students athletes can be paid for anything they did while in college, even after graduation.

-Kaufman says NCAA rules don't apply to ex-players.
-"We definitely ran it through Compliance -- take the current hot topics and lawsuits out if it for now -- but from the compliance issue there wasn't any NCAA compliance thing," said Kaufman.
+Kaufmann says NCAA rules don't apply to ex-players.
+"We definitely ran it through Compliance -- take the current hot topics and lawsuits out if it for now -- but from the compliance issue there wasn't any NCAA compliance thing," said Kaufmann.

 "Hot topics & lawsuits" refers to last summer's ruling in the Ed O'Bannon versus NCAA federal class action anti-trust suit, which O'Bannon won.